stefonrose/Valheim-Compendium-Individual/README.md

     **Current Implementation**

-    - [x] Proof of concept with hardcoded data
     - [x] Using recycler view to display the game elements instead of GridView

 - [x] ** Implement the feature page**